dereneaton/ipyrad/docs/outline.rst

 Branching workflow
 ^^^^^^^^^^^^^^^^^^
-The most efficient and effective way to use ipyrad_ is to create branching assemblies in which multiple final data sets are assembled from the same shared data by applying different parameter settings to them during different steps of the assembly.
-Below are some simple examples.
-You can find more in the tutorial_ and cookbook_ sections.
+A more efficient and effective way to use ipyrad_ is to create branching assemblies in which multiple final data sets are assembled from the same shared data by applying different parameter settings to them during different steps of the assembly.
+The schematic and code example below shows how to branch an assembly called 'data1' to create a new assembly 'data2' which inherits the files and statistics from data1, but then applies a different clustering threshold going forward for steps 3-7.
+You can envision many data sets generated this way by havins successive branching events along each branch.
+You can find more branching examples in the tutorial_ and cookbook_ sections.

 .. image:: images/steps_branching.png